Volkswagen investors question plan for CEO to lead Porsche listing

 Those concerns have been exacerbated by questions over how Blume can manage his dual role.

-"Mr Blume will maintain his role as CEO including after a possible IPO," Volkswagen said on Monday in response to Reuters' questions.
+"Mr Blume will maintain his role as CEO (of Porsche AG) including after a possible IPO," Volkswagen said on Monday in response to Reuters' questions.

 Just days before his appointment was announced, Blume and other Porsche AG executives speaking at its capital markets day sold a possible listing of the sports car brand as a means to give it more independence and entrepreneurial freedom while raising funds for the group.